 Relevant Committee Resources

-I.C.E. is responding to member request to post resources used by I.C.E.’s DE&I Task Force as they launched their work for the organization.
+I.C.E. is responding to member request to post resources used by I.C.E.’s DE&I Committee as they launched their work for the organization.
 Feel free to use this information in your own organization or be inspired to develop it into something else.
-This is not intended to be an exhaustive list of resources but meant to demonstrate what has been useful in the DE&I Task Force’s journey toward bringing relevant programs and opportunity for the members to engage in DE&I concepts.
+This is not intended to be an exhaustive list of resources but meant to demonstrate what has been useful in the DE&I Committee’s journey toward bringing relevant programs and opportunity for the members to engage in DE&I concepts.
 Check back periodically for updates.
 Please let us know what resources you have found helpful and might suggest we investigate.

 As a way of highlighting resources that member organizations create which might help or inspire other organizations, BCSP has given permission for I.C.E. to host this video the organization created to speak to the importance of DE&I.